heyqule/enemy_race_manager/README.md

 * {1, 3, 6, 10, 15, 21, 28, 38, 50, 70, 100, 150, 210, 280, 360, 450, 550, 700, 1000}
 * evolution_base_point + (evolution_factor_by_pollution + evolution_factor_by_time + evolution_factor_by_killing_spawners) * level_multiplier
 * evolution_base_point is used for evolution point accelerator, which killing turret and units also count toward evolution.
 * level_multiplier default to 1.

-Level Curve Multiplier
-* You should consider changing "Level Curve Multiplier" to higher value if you are using expensive recipes or any big mod that makes weapon tech harder to research like Space Exploration.**
-* Space Exploration players may want to use 3 - 5 as level curve multiplier, since weapon tech upgrades require more advanced recipes and takes longer to upgrade.**

 Leveling support for base game biter/spitters, Armoured Biters, Explosive Biters & Cold Biters.

 #### Tiered unit spawns
 New races may have up to 3 tiers of unit-spawners and turrets.
-This applies to enemy base expansion.

-* 0 - 0.4 evolution factor use tier 1 spawns
+* 0 - 0.4 evolution factor uses tier 1 units & spawns
 * 0.4 adds tier 2
 * 0.8 adds tier 3